Skip to main content

 Child Nutrition Programs

-Meals for all enrolled students, including breakfast and lunch, are at no cost for the school year.
+• Meals for all enrolled students, including breakfast and lunch, are at no cost for the school year.
 Tallassee City Schools will participate in the Community Eligibility Provision (CEP).
 No further action is required for parents and there is no need to submit a meal application.
 School meals will follow the USDA guidelines for healthy school meals with no discrimination because of race, sex, color, national origin, age, or disability.

 CEP does not apply to adults and there is a charge for A la Carte purchases.

-Child Nutrition provides breakfast and lunch for all students every school day.
+• Child Nutrition provides breakfast and lunch for all students every school day.
 All meals follow the menu pattern and nutritional guidelines established by the United States Department of Agriculture (USDA).
 Our participation in the Community Eligibility Program (CEP) provides breakfast and lunch at no cost for all students.
 Tallassee City Schools follows the traditional food-based menu pattern for all student meals in accordance with USDA regulations.
 In 2010 the federal Healthy Hunger-Free Kids Act created the most intense changes in school nutrition in a generation.
 New requirements include increased emphasis on fruits and vegetables, with careful control of calories and saturated fat.

-Breakfast components are milk, fruit/juice/vegetable, and grains.
+• Breakfast components are milk, fruit/juice/vegetable, and grains.
 Every morning four items will be offered at breakfast and students must select at least three of the items, with one item being 1/2 cup fruit and/or vegetable.
 Students are encouraged to select all four items.

 Lunch components are meat/meat alternate, fruit, vegetables, grains, and milk.
 Students must select, at a minimum, 1/2 cup serving of fruit and/or vegetables plus any two other full components.
 We encourage students to fill up on all five components for a healthy meal that will nourish them for classroom learning and physical activity.

-The Food and Nutrition Service (FNS) of the United States Department of Agriculture (USDA) requires all School Meal Program sponsors to collect race and ethnicity data of applications and participants.
+• The Food and Nutrition Service (FNS) of the United States Department of Agriculture (USDA) requires all School Meal Program sponsors to collect race and ethnicity data of applications and participants.
 The purpose of this data collection effort is to determine how effectively School Meal Programs are reaching potentially eligible students.
 Responses have no effect on eligibility.

-- The purpose for collecting race and ethnicity data is to determine how effectively School Meal Programs are reaching potentially eligible students,
+• The purpose for collecting race and ethnicity data is to determine how effectively School Meal Programs are reaching potentially eligible students,

-- Provision of this data is voluntary,
+• Provision of this data is voluntary,

-- Responses are kept confidential, and
+• Responses are kept confidential, and

-- Responses have no effect on eligibility.
+• Responses have no effect on eligibility.

 USDA Nondiscrimination Statement

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+Remedies and complaint filing deadlines vary by program or incident.

-This institution is an equal opportunity provider.
+USDA is an equal opportunity provider, employer, and lender.

 De acuerdo con la ley federal de derechos civiles y las normas y políticas de derechos civiles del Departamento de Agricultura de los Estados Unidos (USDA), esta entidad está prohibida de discriminar por motivos de raza, color, origen nacional, sexo, discapacidad, edad, o represalia o retorsión por actividades previas de derechos civiles.